 \section{Experiments}

-Our experiment is organized as follows: We firstly showcase the extrapolation of \pnns{} in learning some common functions in \cref{sec:learningsimplefunction}.
+Our experiments are organized as follows: We firstly showcase the extrapolation of \pnns{} in learning some common functions in \cref{sec:learningsimplefunction}.
 Next, we assess the extrapolation performance on non-synthetic dataset in \cref{sec:extrapolationrealdataset} and conduct the experiment in learning spherical harmonics in \cref{sec:learningspherical}.
-Due to the constrained space, the extrapolation in visual analogy task and the spectral bias in image classification task are deferred to \cref{sec:appendix_vaec} and \cref{sec:append_labelnoise}, respectively.
+Due to the constrained space, the extrapolation in a visual analogy task and the spectral bias in image classification task are deferred to \cref{sec:appendix_vaec} and \cref{sec:append_labelnoise}, respectively.